niuhuan/coco/README.md

 # COCO

-A illustrations and wallpaper client.
+A illustrations and wallpapers client.

 ## Screen Shoots